Outdoor Fun

 Located between Austin and Fredericksburg, Johnson City is the home of former President Lyndon B. Johnson.
 This small town destination is home to two parks dedicated to the life of LBJ, a National Park Service site and a Texas State Park.

-In addition to learning about Johnson and touring the Texas White House, learn about the pioneer days of Texas.
-For STEM kids, find a cool science museum too.
+In addition to learning about Johnson and touring the Texas White House, travelers will learn about the pioneer days in Texas.
+For STEM kids, there’s a cool science museum too.

 Top Central Texas Destinations